BadenMorgan/MMM-AnyDo/README.md

-# MMM-Wunderlist
+# MMM-AnyDo
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can display your Wunderlist todos.
+It can display your Any.do todos.
 You can add multiple instances with different lists.
 Only one account supported.
 The enhanced version will allow you to have multiple groupings per List added.

+This is forked from the excellent MMM-Wunderlist-Enhanced and modified for Any.do

 ![Alt text](/MMM-Wunderlist-Enhanced.png?raw=true "Groupings")

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/funsocietyirc/MMM-Wunderlist-Enhanced.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/MikeSandford/MMM-AnyDo.git`.
 A new folder will appear navigate into it.
 2. Execute `npm install` to install the node dependencies.

 ## Using the module